elit0451/DatabasesBlogEntry/README.md

 <a name="problem"></a>
 ## Problem statement :rotating_light:
 The pre-formulated search query which originated this investigation was:
-_"Given an author name list all books written by that author, as well as all the cities mentioned within the books content."_
+_"Given an author name list all books written by that author, as well as all the cities mentioned within the books' content."_

-The first schema approach we took was a divided collection model, one for the books and another for the geospatial data accomodating thousands of records in each of them, which lead to our poor performance results.
+The first schema approach we took was a divided collection model, one for the books and another for the geospatial data accommodating thousands of records in each of them, which lead to our poor performance results.

 The previous paragraph depicts the main bottleneck we had, which is demonstrated through the execution times shown by MongoDB.
 Depending on the data, some of the times the query was executed could take up to 30 seconds, which is far too long for any user to wait for data.